Gee-Hive/alx-system_engineering-devops/0x00-shell_basics/README.md

-**File 13-symbolic_link** is a script that returns a symkink **File 14-copy_html** is a script that copies files to another directory **File 100-lets_move** contains a script that moves file with uppercase letter to another directory
+**File 13-symbolic_link** is a script that returns a symkink **File 14-copy_html** is a script that copies files to another directory **File 100-lets_move** contains a script that moves file with uppercase letter to another directory **File 101-clean_emacs** contains script commands that delete files with the tilde icon